Tag Archives: gore

 “Crime in a Madhouse”.
 Photograph by Hans Wilder, 1947.

-If you’re a fan of horror and/or theatre, you will inevitably encounter the term grand guignol and, if you’re like me, wonder what it means, and from where it comes.
-The French phrase grand guignol has been absorbed into the English lexicon as a term to describe any excessively gruesome and gory spectacle, but its origins are much more specific than current usage suggests.
+If you’re a fan of horror and/or theatre, you will inevitably encounter the term grand guignol and, if you’re like me, wonder what it means and from where it comes.
+The French phrase grand guignol has been absorbed into the English lexicon as a term to describe any excessively gruesome and gory spectacle, but its origins are much more specific.
 Le Théâtre du Grand-Guignol was a theatre founded in Paris by Oscar Méténier in 1894.
 Operating for 65 years, it produced one-act plays, many of which focused on violent and erotic works of horror.

 The theatre was opened by Oscar Metenier, a writer and police secretary, who created slice-of-life plays about the Parisian underlife and stories of true crime.
 Metenier was a follower of Naturalism: a movement in late 19th Century theatre that attempted to create a perfect illusion of reality.
 Naturalistic works often exposed the dark harshness of life, with themes of poverty, racism, sex, prejudice, disease, prostitution, and filth.